hw-ju/monai_uf_tutorials/AI4HEALTH_workshop/README.md

 # AI4HEALTH Train the Trainer Workshop
 **NOTE**: `pip install` any package directly on a supercomputer like HiperGator (**including within Jupyter Notebook cells**) is bad practice, see the HiperGator doc on this https://help.rc.ufl.edu/doc/Managing_Python_environments_and_Jupyter_kernels.
 If a package is both `pip install`ed directly in your local environment and is available within a container, you might end up using the `pip install`ed one when you run the container.
 Please remove any previous directly `pip install`ed MONAI Core before proceeding to use the containers prebuilt for this workshop.

+add sbatch reservation??? how to check idle hwgui node in reservation??
 ## 0. Download this repository to HiperGator
 Log in to HiperGator, change `hju` to your HiperGator username